OLD PUTNAM RAIL TRAIL:

 The Old Putnam Rail Trail follows the abandoned rail line of the old Putnam Branch, a commuter line on the NY Central Railroad that ran from Sedgwick Ave in the Bronx north through Van Cortlandt Park to Brewster, NY.
 For more information visit; OLD PUTNAM RAIL TRAIL .

-Starting from the end of the South County Trailway; The Old Putnam Rail Trail goes from paved to hard packed dirt.
-Other then an occasional tree root, the trail is pretty smooth.
-After a 1/4 mile you'll come alongside the Van Cortlandt Golf Course (the nations first public course).
-You'll spot some old railroad ties along your left, along with an old railroad mileage marker reading NY6 (6 miles to NY).
-A 1/2 mile takes you underneath the Mosholu Pkwy.
+Starting from the Southern End of the South County Trailway in Yonkers; The paved Old Putnam Rail Trail enters Van Cortlandt Park in the Bronx.
+(I haven't checked this trail since it was paved in 2020) After 0.3 miles you'll come alongside the Van Cortlandt Golf Course (the nations first Public Golf Course).
+You'll spot some old railroad ties along your left, along with an old railroad Mileage Marker reading NY6 (6 miles to NY).
+0.6 miles takes you underneath the Mosholu Pkwy.
 You come to Van Cortlandt Lake at 1.1 miles.
 Just a bit further keep a sharp eye to your right.
 Here you'll spot 13 stone pillars all lined up in a row.
 In the 1910's, before the Grand Central Station was constructed, these pillars were used to decide which style to use in the new terminal.
 A path to the right of the pillars heads up to ball fields and a park.
 Next you travel across an old double span iron rail bridge.
-The golf club house will be along your left as you come to what's left of the old Van Cortlandt Train Station on your left.
-Finally, you'll come to a blue double span iron rail bridge at 1.6 miles.
-This is as far as we traveled.
-The trail should continue for less then a 1/2 mile to the edge of the park.
-Future plans call for developing the section of trail in Van Cortlandt Park as well as an inaccessible section that runs from the park to West 230th St.

 CLICK HERE FOR VAN CORTLANDT PARK MAP